steeznation16/dsc-4-45-03-building-simple-autoencoder-lab-online-ds-ft-100118/README.md

-# Building a Simple Auto-Encoder - Lab
+# Building a Simple Autoencoder - Lab

 ## Introduction
 In this lab, we will try to build a simple autoencoder using Keras.
 We will work with the fashion-MNIST dataset to work out a problem of image compression and reconstruction.
 With a simple AE, the results may not be highly impressive, but the key takeaway from this lab is to see how the encoding/decoding functions are implemented neural nets and are differentiable with respect to the distance function.
 The differentiable part enables optimizing the parameters of the encoding/decoding functions to minimize the reconstruction loss.